ethbadassmofos/ens-subgraph/README.md

 2. Install PostgreSQL and run `initdb -D .postgres` followed by `createdb adchain-subgraph`
 3. If using Ubuntu, you may need to install additional packages:
    - `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
-4. In repo root build it with `yarn; yarn build-ipfs --verbosity debug` and copy the IPFS hash for use in the step below
+4. In repo root build it with `yarn; yarn build-ipfs:local --verbosity debug` and copy the IPFS hash for use in the step below
 5. Clone https://github.com/graphprotocol/graph-node and run `cargo build`

 Once you have all the dependencies set up you can run the following in `graph-node` project root: